-|UTV -||Utility Vehicle|
+|UTV -||UTility Vehicle|

-|XUV -||Crossover Utility Vehicle|
+|XUV -||X=crossover Utility Vehicle|

-|XTV -||Extreme Terrain Vehicle|
+|XTV -||eXtreme Terrain Vehicle|

-|2x4 -||Standard 2-wheel drive vehicle.
+|2x4 -||Standard 2-wheel drive vehicle with four wheels.
 Off road versions are generally rear wheel drive with an open differential that allows tight turns at most normal speeds without tearing up the ground.
-An open differential will just spin one tire when that tire loses traction.|
+An open differential will spin one tire when that tire loses traction.|

 |4x4 -||Four Wheel Drive Vehicle.
 The transmission can usually be shifted to operate in 2-wheel drive or 4-wheel drive.|